 But what irks me the most is that they all seem to have this weird mindset where consequences don’t exist.
 Scott Disick would keep drinking and partying even though Kourtney hated it.
 On Dash Dolls, one of the girls met up with her boyfriend who was in rehab when she shouldn’t have and he ended up getting kicked out of the rehab program and then arrested, but she was like, “But all I wanted to do was see my boyfriend???
 Why is this such a big deal???” because she didn’t think about the consequences of this forbidden meetup.
 Or even on Here Comes Honey Boo-Boo when Alana and one of her sisters covered themselves in butter and had a wrestling match in the kitchen one day and then Mama June came home to find a buttery mess and got mad (though not even nearly as mad as my mom would have been had my brother and I done something ridiculous like that).
 These people do and do and do, but never think about the consequences, or even have many consequences at all, because they can buy their way out with money or fame.
 And that is why I watch these shows but will never feel a deep connection with them.
 They aren’t characters written to be likeable or flawed or even unlikeable…they’re real people with personalities that I wouldn’t want in my life.

 That being said, I will always adore one thing about these shows, which is how strong the love can be, and that’s how I can stand watching them.
-For every fight and silly over-hyped argument that we’re forced to watch, there’s scenes of these people working together or eating meals together or enjoying each other’s company.
-It’s real touching to see families or friends or whatnot having a good time.
+For every fight and silly over-hyped argument that we’re forced to watch, there are scenes of these people working together or eating meals together or enjoying each other’s company.
+It’s really touching to see families or friends or whatnot having a good time.
 That was one of the things I really loved about Honey Boo Boo before the scandal, as that show was getting a lot of hate for being weird and too ‘red-neck’ but I was watching to see a really close family who enjoyed being weird together.
 It’s moments where there is no drama that I connect with because it’s what I enjoy in my real life.
 Those are the moments that make the reality aspect of reality TV slightly real.

 I’m not writing this to shame anyone who actually does like reality TV.
 I mean, I watch it, I’m admitting to that freely.
 But it is a guilty pleasure, as I sometimes feel bad for settling to watch these shows instead of doing other things.
 I hope that people who do watch these shows know that there is real scripted TV that is so much better and provides real drama, not petty and cleverly filmed arguments.